Nausea: Causes, Symptoms, Treatment & Best Home Remedies (2026 Guide)

 • Severe or persistent nausea

-If nausea continues for several days or becomes intense, it may indicate an underlying medical condition that requires evaluation.
+If nausea lasts more than 2–3 days or becomes intense, it may indicate a condition that needs medical evaluation.

 • Signs of dehydration

 Frequent nausea or vomiting can lead to dehydration.
-Symptoms may include dry mouth, dizziness, fatigue, and reduced urination.
+Watch for dry mouth, dizziness, fatigue, or reduced urination.

 • Severe abdominal pain

-Nausea combined with intense stomach pain may suggest conditions such as appendicitis, gallbladder problems, or severe digestive irritation.
+Nausea with intense stomach pain may suggest conditions like appendicitis, gallbladder issues, or severe digestive inflammation.

 • High fever with nausea